w3f/Grant-Milestone-Delivery/QSTN-milestone_1.md

     * Within the business experience, we allow businesses to fund surveys with DOT which survey respondents receive in their connected Polkadot.JS wallet
     * Within the business experience, we allow businesses to invite users to complete the survey, add and remove questions plus access gate

-Survey pallet UI
+3. Survey pallet UI
 * Here is a link to the UI for the pallet = https://github.com/QSTN-US/Polkadot-QSTN-v1/tree/main/qstn-substrate-node/front-end

-Substrate Chain
+4. Substrate Chain
 * Here is the substrate node = https://cloudflare-ipfs.com/ipns/dotapps.io/?rpc=wss%3A%2F%2Fdotnode.qstnus.com#/explorer
     * This is the code related to the substrate node: https://github.com/QSTN-US/Polkadot-QSTN-v1/tree/main/qstn-substrate-node/substrate-node
-* Here is the data wallet API = https://github.com/QSTN-US/Polkadot-QSTN-v1/tree/main/zkp-datawallet-api
-    * Here is the data wallet UI = https://github.com/QSTN-US/Polkadot-QSTN-v1/tree/main/zkp-datawallet-api/BACKEND-ZKP
 * Here is the NFT pallet = https://github.com/QSTN-US/Polkadot-QSTN-v1/tree/main/nfts-pallet

+5. ZKP Proof Generation
+Here is the data wallet API = https://github.com/QSTN-US/Polkadot-QSTN-v1/tree/main/zkp-datawallet-api

+6. Data Wallet
+Here is the data wallet API = https://github.com/QSTN-US/Polkadot-QSTN-v1/tree/main/zkp-datawallet-api Here is the data wallet UI = https://github.com/QSTN-US/Polkadot-QSTN-v1/tree/main/zkp-datawallet-api/BACKEND-ZKP

 ### Overview
 https://github.com/qstnus/Grant-Milestone-Delivery/tree/master